-Saturday Science for Student at The Explorers Club in New York City is open to Faculty and Students, and is free with student ID.
+Saturday Science for Students at The Explorers Club in New York City is open to Faculty and Students, and is free with student ID.

 Hours: Registration begins at 9:30 a.m. with a light breakfast, lecture begins at 10 a.m.

-Topic: My Journey to a Career in Conservation Biology
+Topic: My Journey to a Career in the sciences

 - For more information, contact Regina Gorney, firstname.lastname@example.org 516.323.3594